Follow us

 Types of Amazon Marketplace Scams to Watch Out for

-Like other eCommerce platforms, Amazon is susceptible to numerous types of scams.
+Like other ecommerce platforms, Amazon is susceptible to numerous types of scams.
 Sadly, scams have been around for a while and continue to exist, with scammers constantly finding ways to exploit loopholes.
 The following outlines the five most common seller scams today.

 Fake Product Reviews